deekshaarora12/Calculator_Behaviour/division.md

 Then I see "divided number and two digits of precision" as a result

-Scenario: More than one time times "/" is pressed
+Scenario: Press '/' more than one time

 Given The calculator is on